ianvollick/animation-proxy/Explainer.md

  - [Smooth Scrolling](http://dev.w3.org/csswg/cssom-view/), Sections 4, 5, 7, 12, and 13.
  - Accelerated CSS animations. ([I/O talk](http://www.youtube.com/watch?v=hAzhayTnhEI))

 It’s clear from the number of attempts at solving the smooth animation problem that this is extremely important for the web, and it would be wonderful if this problem could be addressed with a small, easy-to-implement kernel.
-It would also let creative web developers create new animation authoring libraries that are just as performant as their native counterparts.
+It would also let creative web developers devise new animation authoring libraries that are just as performant as their native counterparts.
 In addition to its simplicity, another benefit of this approach is that it ‘explains the web’ in the [Extensible Web Manifesto](extensiblewebmanifesto.org) sense.
 In particular, it explains accelerated animations.
 This brings us to...

 The Big Concern
 ---------------
 We want to explain the web, not the particular implementation details of a particular browser at a particular point in its history.
 Are we marrying ourselves to implementation details here?

-No!
-Virtually all user agents support, via css, accelerated opacity and transform animations.
-And they’re going to have to support them for the foreseeable future.
-By whatever means these browsers are able to guarantee that things can slide around and fade in and out efficiently for css animations, they will be able to permit these effects to be driven by JavaScript.
-It doesn’t, for example, tie us to the idea of a composited layer or a layer tree, concepts that may not even exist in all browser implementations.
-The animated DOM elements might, say, be redrawn by the GPU each frame.
+I think the answer is no. Virtually all user agents support, via CSS, accelerated opacity and transform animations, and they’re going to have to support them for the foreseeable future.
+By whatever means browsers are able to guarantee that things can slide around and fade in and out efficiently for CSS animations, they could potentially permit these effects to be driven by JavaScript.
+It doesn’t, for example, tie us to the idea of a composited layer or a layer tree, concepts that may not be meaningful in all browser implementations.
+The animated elements might, say, be redrawn by the GPU each frame.
 But this doesn’t matter.
 These implementation details are orthogonal to the animation proxy concept.

 What About The Details?
 -----------------------